Become an Election Judge

 Dorchester County Board of Elections is continually looking for citizens who wish to serve as election judges during the Primary and General Elections.
-Election Judges serve on Election Day from approximately 5:30 a.m. until all duties are completed after the close of the polling place at 8:00 p.m.
+Election Judges serve on Election Day, and/or during Early Voting, from approximately 5:30 a.m. until all duties are completed after the close of the polling place at 8:00 p.m.

 Duties include making sure that qualified registered voters can vote in a trouble-free, bipartisan environment.
 Election Judges must possess good judgment, be reliable, and courteous.
 In addition, and most importantly, they MUST be able to accurately follow procedures.